veritecaus/D365CI/README.md

 ```

 ## Transform File BU Constants
-The {DESTINATION-ROOT-BU} constant can be used within your transform file so save having to define it.
+The {DESTINATION-ROOT-BU} constant can be used within your transform file so save having to look up the GUID manually.
 An example of an entry is:
 ```json
 [
   {